 It’s always good to invest in decent equipment that will last you a long time and provide the best experience when training with it.
 I have bought crappy plastic jump ropes from the department store that would get tangled while skipping.
 It was a pain, and I would not recommend going down that route.

 Instead, your best option for a jump rope is a speed rope.
-They work smoothly because the handles rotate as you circle your wrists when jumping rope.
+They work smoothly and are higher quality.
 It’s a game-changer.
-This is the model I have, which you can find on Rogue Fitness here.
+I recommend the BOXRAW Sokudo Jump Rope.

 Jump ropes are cheap pieces of equipment, so it is worth buying something good that will last and not cause you problems during training.
 If a jump rope causes you issues, you may not use it as often as you’d like.